wthe22/batchlib/README.rst

     cmd /c batchlib.bat test

 A good way to get stated with batchlib is to explore the features and libraries first.
-After you are somehow familiar with them, generate a `Template For New Scripts`_, read the documentations inside, and try to make something out of it.
+After you are somehow familiar with them, use a `Template For New Scripts`_, read the documentations inside, and try to make something out of it.

 Template For New Scripts